Dental cement: Zinc polycarboxylate cements

-Zinc Phosphate Cements
+Zinc phosphate cements

-Zinc phosphate was the very first dental cement to appear on the dental marketplace and is seen as the “standard” for other dental cements to be compared to.
+Zinc phosphate was the first dental cement to appear on the dental marketplace and is considered the “standard” for other dental cements to be compared to.
 The many uses of this cement include permanent cementation of crowns, orthodontic appliances, intraoral splints, inlays, post systems, and fixed partial dentures.
-Zinc phosphate exhibits a very high compressive strength, average tensile strength and appropriate film thickness when applies according to manufacture guidelines.
-However the issues with the clinical use of zinc phosphate is its initially low PH when applied in an oral environment (this linked to pulpal irritation) and the cements inability to chemically bond to the tooth surface although this hasn't affected the successful long term use of the material.
+Zinc phosphate exhibits a very high compressive strength, an average tensile strength and an appropriate film thickness when applied according to the manufacturer's guidelines.
+However, issues with the clinical use of zinc phosphate are its initially low pH when applied in an oral environment (linked to pulpal irritation) and the cement's inability to chemically bond to the tooth surface, although this has not affected the successful long-term use of the material.